Free Infant Feeding Help for Families Affected by Hurricane Helene

 Volunteer Coordination

-NCBC continues to seek Infant Feeding Specialists to support the efforts in Asheville, NC.
+NCBC continues to seek Infant Feeding Specialists and volunteers to support the efforts in Asheville, NC, and surrounding area.
 We need trained support to provide outreach and education at shelters where mass distributions of formula and bottles are taking place.
 This is an ongoing effort and a rapidly changing situation.

 -

-Complete the NCBfC SAFE Team Western NC IYCF-E sign-up form.
-There are tabs at the top of the page for different weeks/months.
+Complete the NCBfC SAFE Team Sign Up Form.
+There are tabs at the top of the page to select the training or months.
 Remember to scroll down the page to find times to select.
-Times and dates are listed by location, and each location has different dates.

 -